‘Dancing With The Stars’ 2017 Cast: Confirmed Celebrities For Season 24

 Amid the speculations and rumors of who’ll be on the show, there’s shaping up to be several names that are likely to be announced on ABC’s Good Morning America on March 1.

 One of the most talked about names to appear as a cast member on Dancing with the Stars 2017 is Nick Viall of The Bachelor.
-According to E Online’s report, Nick will “more than likely” be named for Season 24.
+According to EOnline’s report, Nick will “more than likely” be named for Season 24.

 Nancy Kerrigan, @viallnicholas28 and a member of @FifthHarmony are reportedly joining #DWTS Season 24.???? https://t.co/ZSDbDAkCaN pic.twitter.com/3ZWDLYUXQs